 CONTRACTS AND ARRANGEMENTS WITH RELATED PARTIES

 All contracts / arrangements / transactions entered by the Company during the financialyear with related parties were in the ordinary course of business and on an arm's lengthbasis.
 The disclosure in Form AOC-2 is enclosed as Annexure D to this report.
 During theyear the Company has not entered into any contract / arrangement / transaction withrelated parties which could be considered material in accordance with the policy of theCompany on materiality of related party transactions.

 The policy on materiality of related party transactions and dealing with related partytransactions as approved by the Board may be accessed on the Company's website at thelink: http://www.hindwarehomes.com/pdf/related-party-transaction-policy-version-ii-new.pdf

-Your Directors draw attention of the members to Note 53 to the financial statementswhich set out related party disclosures.
+Your Directors draw attention of the members to Note 51 to the financial statementswhich set out related party disclosures.

 CORPORATE SOCIAL RESPONSIBILITY (CSR)

 The Company has a Corporate Social Responsibility Committee in place as per theprovisions of Section 135 of the Companies Act 2013 comprising of Mr. Salil BhandariChairman Dr. Rajendra Kumar Somany Mr. Sandip Somany and Mrs. Sumita Somany as othermembers of the Committee.

-Establishing a guideline for compliance with the provisions of Regulations todedicate a percentage of Company's profits for social projects
+Establishing a guideline for compliance with the provisions of Regulations todedicate a percentage of Company's profits for social projects;

-Ensuring the implementation of CSR initiatives in letter and spirit throughappropriate procedures and reporting and
+Ensuring the implementation of CSR initiatives in letter and spirit throughappropriate procedures and reporting; and

 Creating opportunities for employees to participate in socially responsibleinitiatives.

 NUMBER OF BOARD MEETINGS